 University of St Andrews to showcase revised student accommodation plans

-Revised plans are to be submitted for a 960-bed student accommodation development at Albany Park in St Andrews after earlier proposal was refused by Fife Council.
+Revised plans are to be submitted for a 960-bed student accommodation development at Albany Park in St Andrews after an earlier proposal was refused by Fife Council.

 The new proposal, which is expected to be submitted next month, includes 200 more beds than originally envisioned by the University of St Andrews.